CHINA IN ASIA/ASIA IN CHINA: Imagining Asia in Contemporary Chinese Art

 Eugene Y. Wang, Abby Aldrich Rockefeller Professor of Asian Art, Harvard University

 Introduced by John Rajchman, Professor of Art History, Columbia University, and moderated by Jane DeBevoise, Chair of Asia Art Archive, Hong Kong and New York.

 Politically, economically, and even environmentally, China has powerful ties to neighboring countries in Asia.
 But what about cultural ties?
 Historically, cultural exchange between China and Asia was frequent and often transformative.
 But since the second half of the 20th century these exchanges have been limited.

-From the perspective of contemporary visual art practice, this panel will interrogate the role of China in Asia and Asia in China from multiple perspectives.
-Acknowledging that the concept of Asia itself is a construct which has been put to multiple purposes in the 20th century, this panel will look at how projects in this Asian space have begun to emerge in the imaginary of contemporary practice in China, particularly in the last five years.
-This panel will also explore how China figures in the imaginary of artists today, and in particular artists working in India, Japan, Korea and Vietnam.
+From the perspective of contemporary visual art practice, this panel interrogated the role of China in Asia and Asia in China from multiple perspectives.
+Acknowledging that the concept of Asia itself is a construct which has been put to multiple purposes in the 20th century, this panel looked at how projects in this Asian space have begun to emerge in the imaginary of contemporary practice in China, particularly in the last five years.
+This panel also explored how China figures in the imaginary of artists today, and in particular artists working in India, Japan, Korea and Vietnam.